main-branch/process_executer/README.md

 output_buffer.string #=> "Hello World\n"
 ```

-`MonitoredPipe#initialize` can take more than one writer so that pipe output can be
+`MonitoredPipe#initialize` can take more than one destination so that pipe output can be
-streamed (or `tee`d) to multiple writers at the same time:
+streamed (or `tee`d) to multiple destinations at the same time:

 ```ruby
 require 'stringio'